unlight/gulp-cssimport/readme.md

 OPTIONS
 -------
 **extensions**
-String or Array, default: null (process all)
+String or Array, default: null (process all).
 Case insensitive list of extension allowed to process.
 Any other non-matched lines will be leaved as is.
 Examples:
 ```js
 var options = {